StelFoog/chess-state/README.md

 ## Issues

 Currently there are inefficencies.
 The "pawn has moved two spaces"-bit is not needed and could be determined entirely based on the 3 following bits.
 Currently we allow pawns on rows 1 and 8 where they can never stand, a separate table for those rows could save some room.
 The ultimate goal would be to reach a 160-bit state, although how fesible that is in reality is still uncertain.

+An additional 6 bits would be needed to keep track of the fifty-move clock.